MN 43** The Great Classification – Mahāvedallasutta

 5.2

-are these things mixed or separate?
+are these states conjoined or disjoined?

 ime dhammā saṁsaṭṭhā udāhu visaṁsaṭṭhā?